darrylcousins/boxesapp/docs/SHOPIFY.md

 item and must have the custom `Product Type` of `Box Produce`.
 It is used by the server backend when adding or editing products in boxes.

+### Tags

+Products can be given tags, i.e. "Vege", "Fruit".
+XXX Expand on this - box app settings.

 ### Collections

 Best advice is to make these products hidden within the site by not including